 5.1 Overview and Research Questions

-Numerical simulations of a CAP in the Uintah Basin from 1-6 February 2013 were conducted to investigate the sensitivity of cloud microphysics and snow cover on CAP evolution and structure.
+Numerical simulations of a persistent CAP in the Uintah Basin from 1-6 February 2013 were conducted to investigate the sensitivity of cloud microphysics and snow cover on CAP evolution and structure.
 Terrain-flow interactions and basin- and smaller-scale thermally-driven circulations were identified as possible means to infuse clean air into the basin as well as transport pollutants within the basin.
 Output from selected meteorological simulations was input into the CMAQ model to investigate the sensitivity of ozone production to snow cover.
 The key findings of this study can be summarized as follows:

 Nested numerical simulations at high resolution (1.33 and 4 km) driven on the outer domain by continually updating analyzed lateral boundary conditions are capable of reproducing the large-scale features of the regional circulation over the Uintah Basin that control the basic morphology of the CAP.